hai-vr/documentation/docs/products/starmesh/install.md

 # Install

-:::warning
-This tool has not yet been tested without the VRChat SDK, but it does not require VRChat.
+:::tip

-It has been tested to work on Unity 2022, and should work on newer versions.
+This does not require VRChat to run.
+It has been tested to work on Unity 2021 and 2022, and should work on newer versions.

-Currently, NDMF is required.
+NDMF is required.
 :::

 ## Download